emlearn/emlearn-micropython/docs/developing.md

 If using another location, adjust `MPY_DIR` accordingly.
 You should be using MicroPython 1.25 (or newer).

+You should build and install the [MicroPython Unix port](https://github.com/micropython/micropython/blob/master/ports/unix/README.md) to run/test on PC (`micropython` executable).

-Make sure you have the **build toolchain** needed for your platform.
+To build and test on device, make sure you have the **build toolchain** needed for your hardware platform.
 See [MicroPython: Building native modules](https://docs.micropython.org/en/latest/develop/natmod.html), and the documentation for the MicroPython port/architecture of interest.

-For example the [MicroPython Unix port](https://github.com/micropython/micropython/blob/master/ports/unix/README.md) to run/test on PC.
+For example `esp32`, `stm32` or `rp2`.

 #### Download the code